Kimchi Fried Rice.

 Kimchi Fried Rice

-- 1-2 cups chopped chicken, beef or pork (I highly recommend using pork shoulder)
+- 1-2 cups cubed chicken, beef or pork (I highly recommend using pork shoulder)

 - 3 cups day-old cooked brown or white short grain rice (I used brown rice; and if it’s not a day old, don’t sweat it)